open-power/secvarctl/README.md

 		--help
 		-r , raw output
 		-f <input.esl> , read from file
-		-p </path/to/vars/> , read from path (subdirectories {"PK", "KEK, "db", "dbx", "TS"} each with files {"data", "size"} expected)
+		-p </path/to/vars/> , read from path (subdirectories {"PK", "KEK, "db", "dbx", "sbat", "TS"} each with files {"data", "size"} expected)
-		[variable] , one of {"PK", "KEK, "db", "dbx", "TS"}
+		[variable] , one of {"PK", "KEK, "db", "dbx", "sbat", "TS"}

        The read command will read from the secure variable directory and print out information on their current contents.
        By default, the program assumes the data is an EFI Signature List and prints the contents in human readable form.
        To print the raw data, use "-r".
-       The default secure variable directiory is "/sys/firmware/secvar/vars/" To specify a path to the variables, use "-p <newPath>".Expected variable subdirectory names :{"PK", "KEK", "db", "dbx", "TS"} with contained data file "<varName>/data"
+       The default secure variable directiory is "/sys/firmware/secvar/vars/" To specify a path to the variables, use "-p <newPath>".Expected variable subdirectory names :{"PK", "KEK", "db", "dbx", "sbat", "TS"} with contained data file "<varName>/data"
-       If no variable name is given, the program will try to print the data for any variable named one of the following 	{'PK','KEK','db','dbx','TS'}
+       If no variable name is given, the program will try to print the data for any variable named one of the following 	{'PK','KEK','db','dbx', 'sbat', 'TS'}
        Type one of the variable names to get info on that key, NOTE does not work when -f option is present NOTE 'TS' variable is not an ESL, it is 4 timestamps (64 bytes total) for each of the other variables
        To read the data of any esl file use "-f <eslFileName>"